 ONLC Training Centers

-ONLC Training Centers’ Tableau Desktop Level 1 teaches students about all the tools and features that Tableau has to offer.
-Beginners and professionals alike can enroll in the course to expand their skill set to include Tableau.
-The course also welcomes professionals who have not used Tableau in a while but want to refresh on concepts and tools, as well as professionals who use other data visualization tools who have an interest in switching over to Tableau.
+ONLC Training Centers' Tableau Desktop Level 1 teaches students all the tools and features Tableau offers.
+Beginners and professionals alike can enroll to expand their skill set to include Tableau.
+The course also welcomes professionals who have not used Tableau in a while but want to refresh concepts and tools, as well as professionals using other data visualization tools interested in switching to Tableau.

-Tableau Desktop Level 1 begins with the fundamentals of Tableau.
+Tableau Desktop Level 1 starts with the fundamentals of Tableau.
 Students will learn about the cycle of analytics, how to connect to data, and how to visualize data in Tableau.
 After learning these basics, students will begin the hands-on portion of the class under the instructor’s guidance.
-The class lasts three days, with lessons eventually moving toward advanced visualizations, such as those that require dates and times and visualizations that compare different measures.
+The class lasts three days, with lessons eventually moving toward advanced visualizations such as those requiring dates and times and visualizations comparing different measures.

-Prerequisites for Tableau Desktop Level 1 include prior experience using Microsoft Excel, particularly Pivot Tables and calculations in the software program.
+Prerequisites for Tableau Desktop Level 1 include prior experience with Microsoft Excel, particularly Pivot Tables and calculations.
 Once the course has ended, students should feel prepared to register for the Tableau Desktop Specialist Exam.